 Studying and pursuing a career doesn’t mean that you shouldn’t have a life and spend your hours watching TV shows or hanging out in bars.
 You may think that it is a waste of time, but trust me it isn’t.
 By going to bars, you can meet lots of interesting people, and some of them can even help you in growing your business.
 Moreover, it is always best to make connections in person, than to just click on an add friend, connect or follow button.

 Watching TV shows improves your mood and relaxes you, and if you thought you cannot learn anything – you were wrong.
-You can even get some good career advice from “Modern Family”, or a business idea from any other film or TV show.
+You can even get some good career advice from the likes of "Suits" and “Modern Family”, or a business idea from any other film or TV show.
 Don’t forget that doing nothing isn’t necessarily a waste of time, because your brain is on your side and is subconsciously processing the information regarding everything you do.
 As you find time to relax and rest, you will increase your productivity, which will help you finish your tasks with less effort.
 If you try to only work and don’t play, you’ll end up exhausted and won’t be able to put in the effort at work.

 See Also: The Best College Majors to Study

 In order to be able to balance school and work, you need to figure out your priorities, and make a detailed schedule according to them.
 Moreover, feel free to ask your professors, as well as influential student organizations, for help.
 If you want your business to grow and succeed, you need to learn a few things about other fields such as marketing, which is one of the main reasons most successful businesses make it out of the startup phase.